SOE stands for "Standard of Entertainment." Helping you get better at games to impress your mother.

 It is HIGHLY suggested you use the transport ships, which await by the waters edge, just northeast of Blois, about halfway to the bridge.
 You'll only receive two ships which can hold 5 units each, so it will take several round trips to get all of your units on the north side of the river, but they will do so far more intact and probably far quicker than the combat ridden bridge approach.

 If you do decide to take the bridge, just follow the dirt path leading east and it will lead you directly to the bridge, where you'll have to face an enemy Monk, a couple of watch towers and a large group of Burgundians that guard the south side.
 Make sure to keep the trade carts back as their death won't fail the mission, but will result in the loss of much needed resources later on.

-Objective: Convince the British to withdraw by destroying 1 of their Castles.
+Objective: Convince the British to Withdraw by Destroying One of Their Castles.

 There are few resources within the walls of Orleans, so you'll have to look outside the city for most of what you need.
 Since you can build farms anywhere, you should at least work on getting your food from within the walls of the city.

 There are pairs of stone and gold deposits to both the east and west of Orleans on the north side of the map you can uncover.
 However both are partially dangerous to harvest from right away thanks to enemy outposts.
 To the west you have a gold deposit by the river's edge, where you can set up a mining outpost and a lumberyard, which should exist mostly free of harassment.
 The stone deposit to the west is higher up on the map, by some neutral mills and farms, but more importantly, under the vision of the enemy outpost there.
 Harvesting from the stone deposit under the watchful eye of the red British will lead to strong attacks against the operation.